rolandmueller/bigdata/docker.md

 ```
 In VS Code go to the Docker tab and click on the Images tab.
 There you should see ubuntu.

-Also if you go to Docker Desktop, and click on the Images tab, you you should see ubuntu as well.
+Also, if you go to Docker Desktop, and click on the Images tab, you you should see ubuntu as well.

 ## List all Images

+In the Terminal in VS Code:
 ```bash
 docker image ls
 ```